ChrisWhealy/geo_server/README.md

 When an individual country server is started, the following sequence of events takes place:

 * The country's [ZIP file](http://download.geonames.org/export/dump/) is downloaded from the GeoNames website and unzipped as a plain text file.
-* The country's text file is scanned only for records having a feature class of "P" (population centres) and "A" (administrative areas).
+* This text file contains a large amount of geographic information - not all of which is relevant for this particular server.
+Therefore, the text file is scanned only for those records having a feature class of "P" (population centres) and "A" (administrative areas).
-    * A further limit is imposed that feature class "P" records must refer to towns or cities having a population greater than some arbitrary limit (currently set to 500)
+    * A further restriction is imposed here that feature class "P" records must refer to towns or cities having a population greater than some arbitrary limit (currently set to 500).
-* The feature class "A" and "P" records are extracted and written to two text files (`FCA.txt` and `FCP.txt`)
+* An internal file is created (`FCP.txt`) that contains the records from each feature class "p" record supplemented with the region information from the relevant feature class "A" records.
-* The eTag for each downloaded country file is also stored.
+* The eTag for each downloaded country ZIP file is also stored.
     * If the country server is restarted more than 24 hours after the eTag data was downloaded, then the local country data is considered potentially stale.
 The eTag value is now used to check if a new version of the country file exists.
+If it does, the new ZIP file is downloaded and a new `FCP.txt` file is created.
-    * Each time a country server is started, the existence of the `FCA.txt` and `FCP.txt` files is checked.
-If they exist and are not stale, then they will be read in preference to downloading the country's ZIP file.
+    * Each time a country server is started, the existence of the `FCP.txt` file is checked.
+If it exists and is not stale, then the country server will start using the information in `FCP.txt` rather than downloading the country's ZIP file again.
 This greatly reduces the country server's start up time.
 * If you start a country server and find that it immediately stops with a substatus of `no_cities`, this is simply because no cities exist in that country with a population greater than the population limit (currently set to 500)

 ##  API

-A client must send an HTTP `GET` request to the app's hostname with the path `search`:
+A client must send an HTTP `GET` request to the `geo-server` hostname with the path `search`:

-`geo_server.cfapps.<server>.hana.ondemand.com/search`
+`geo-server.cfapps.<server>.hana.ondemand.com/search`

 Followed by a query string containing the following three parameters